 What time should I arrive?

-If you’d like a drink or a bite to eat when you get here, you’ll find one of our bars open from an hour and a half before the show.
+If you’d like a drink or a bite to eat when you get here, you’ll find our bars open from 90 minutes before the show.
 You’ll be able to take your seat in the theatre auditorium from 25 minutes before the performance begins.

 What if I’m late?